Guide to CIS Mortgages

 How Much Can I Borrow with a CIS Mortgage?

-There are lenders that allow you to borrow up to 5 times your salary as well.
-Your borrowing will therefore be limited by the lender you choose and the amount of income you can declare.
+There are also lenders who will consider lending up to 5 times your salary.
+Your overall borrowing potential will therefore depend on the lender you choose and how much income you are able to declare.

-What Deposit do I Need?
+What Deposit Do I Need?

 Getting a CIS Mortgage with Bad Credit

-The great news is that there are other lenders who offer mortgage products using CIS income evidence and are favourable to adverse credit borrowers.
+The good news is that there are specialist lenders who offer mortgage products using CIS income evidence and are more accommodating to borrowers with adverse credit.
+However, adverse credit typically results in a higher interest rate being charged.
+Where possible, it is sensible to work on improving your credit score before applying for a mortgage.

 Gerard BoonB.A.
 (Hons), CeMAP, CeRER